Introduction

 Identifying Emerging Risks:

 A reported instance of food fraud may not necessarily apply to one of your suppliers directly, but if they process affected commodities or the raw material supply chain applicable to your suppliers is exposed to an elevated risk of food fraud, horizon scanning should feed data into your supply chain risk assessment.
+Remember, fraud risks have direct significance for the site’s HACCP risk assessment – so it’s vital to accurately gauge risk exposure to food fraud.

 Targeted Sampling Strategy: